sergei-matheson/rust-bucket/README.md

 ## Quickstart
 Use

-`rust run one.rs`
+`rust run something.rs`

-to run the one.rs file
+to run the something.rs file

 `rust help`